MasoudBimar/Typescript-Step-by-Step/src/2-advanced-types/advanced-types.md

 }
 ```

-we need to set never explicitly because sometime typescript compiler infer the return type as void
+We should set `never` explicitly because sometimes the TypeScript compiler infers the return type as `void`.

 [OOP in Typescript](./../3-oop-with-typescript/oop-with-typescript.md)